Tatlov/Getting_And_Cleaning_Data_Course_Project/README.md

 (and removed the \_test from their name) as well as the activity_label.txt and features.txt.
-Since the \*_train.txt files do not contain headers and have the same structure as the \*_test.txt files, I combine the data sets by appending the \*_test.txt files.
+Since the \*_train.txt files do not contain headers and have the same structure as the \*_test.txt files, I combine the data sets by appending the \*_test.txt files. \* stands for X, y or subject.

 After reading the resulting files X.txt, subject.txt and y.txt
 the subject and y (activity) were added as columns to the X data frame.
 This assumes that the individual rows of the files correspond to each other.

-The temporary directory and its content is deleted after the files have been read into R.
+The temporary directory and its content are deleted after the files have been read into R.

 ### Extract the mean and standard deviation for each measurement